ga4gh/vrs/docs/source/terms_and_model.rst

 misunderstanding, and ease of manipulating and transforming data.

-Accordingly, for each term we define below, we begin by describing the term as used by biologists (**biological definition**) as available.
-When a term has multiple biological definitions, we explicitly choose one of them for the purposes of this specification.
-We then provide a computer modelling definition (**computational definition**) that reformulates the biological definition in terms of information content.
+Accordingly, for each term we define below, we begin by describing the term as used by the genetics and/or bioinformatics communities as available.
+When a term has multiple such definitions, we explicitly choose one of them for the purposes of computational modelling.
+We then explicitly define the modelling definition (**computational definition**) that reformulates the community definition in terms of information content.
 We then translate each of these computational definitions into precise specifications for the (**information model**).
 Terms are ordered "bottom-up" so that definitions